top of page

 about

-Founded in 2017 by former TIFF programmer Agata Smoluch Del Sorbo, Borrowed Light Films is a Toronto-based production company committed to making bold, story-driven films by women, BIPOC and LGBTQ+ filmmakers.
+Founded by former TIFF programmer Agata Smoluch Del Sorbo, Borrowed Light Films is a Toronto-based production company committed to making bold, story-driven films by underrepresented filmmakers.

 bio